annaphp/spring_notes/spring_review_answers.md

 What is readOnly property of a Tx, what about timeout property?
 - A method annotated with @Transaction(readOnly = true) only can read data from db.
-- timeout property is used to determine the time limit of how long a transaction can be run, if transaction is not completed in the alloted time limit it's rolled back.
+- timeout property is used to determine the time limit of how long a transaction can be run, if transaction is not completed in the allotted time limit it's rolled back.

 What is default Isolation and propagation level in spring transaction?
 - Default propagation - REQUIRED
 - Default isolation is determined by the database default settings

 Present a demo project showcasing Spring transaction details.
 - For example, we have a performSale() method in our Service method, that consists of two repository methods: decreaseInventory() and recordSale().
-The service method, performSale(), has to be annotated with @Transactional so that it could be completedas a unit of work.
-Without the @Transactional annotation, there is a chance that this method may be completed only partially (due to exceptions thrown during decreaseInventory() and recordSale() methods), which doesn't make sence from a busness logic point of view.
+The service method, performSale(), has to be annotated with @Transactional so that it could be completed as a unit of work.
+Without the @Transactional annotation, there is a chance that this method may be completed only partially (due to exceptions thrown during decreaseInventory() and recordSale() methods), which doesn't make sense from a business logic point of view.
 The reason of this behaviour is Spring default propagation level REQUIRED.
-All repository methods are transactional by default with REQUIRED propagation level, so when they are called from a non-transactinal method, they create their own transaction.
+All repository methods are transactional by default with REQUIRED propagation level, so when they are called from a non-transactional method, they create their own transaction.
 This is why it's important to make the service method transactional so that repository methods could join the service transaction and as a result the whole service method could as a unit of work.